AayushSilarpuria/Django_World/README.md

 # Django_World
-Use Django and Bootstrap with API connectivity.
+Use Django, Django RestAPI Framework and Bootstrap for Web Developement.

+## Content:
+1.